MathsandDataNYU/web/content/seminar.md

 shrinkage motivated by the spiked model in high dimensional PCA.
 Applications to low-rank matrix completion, 2D image denoising, 3D ab-initio modelling, and 3D structure classification in single particle cryo-electron microscopy will be discussed.

+---

+#### <a name="mallat"></a> Stephane Mallat: Mathematial Mysteries of Deep Convolutional Networks

+Deep neural networks obtain spectacular classification and regression results over a wide range of data including images, audio signals, natural languages, biological or physical measurements.
+These architectures can thus approximate a wide range of "complex" high-dimensional functions.
+This lecture aims at discussing what we understand and do not understand about these networks, for unsupervised and supervised learning.

+Dimension reduction in deep neural networks seem to partly rely on separation of scales and computation of invariants over groups of symmetries.
+Scattering transforms are simplified deep network architectures which compute such multiscale invariants with wavelet filters.
+For unsupervised learning, it provides  maximum entropy models of non-Gaussian processes.
+Applications are shown on image and audio textures and on statistical physics processes such as Ising and turublence.
+For supervised learning, we consider progressively more complex image classificaiton problems, and regressions of quantum molecular energies from chemical data bases.
+Open mathematical questions will be discussed.